ElenaVillano/workflow4python/docs/d04-working-python.md

 # Git and branches

 Whenever you want to collaborate in a repo, make a new branch and work independently in that branch.
-Then you can merge de changes.
+Then you can merge the changes.

-Also, the idea is that if you are going to collaborate to the main branch do it in a cleaner way, just changing one or two files so the person that is managing the repo can detect easily the new code that you want to implement.
+Also, the idea is that if you are going to collaborate to the main branch, do it in a cleaner way just changing one or two files so the person that is managing the repo can detect easily the new code that you want to implement.

 ```
 git switch <branch>